-The Water Act introduced a new independent consumer council for water consumers (known as "CC Water") whose role is to provide information of use to consumers and to promote the interests of all water consumers.
-CC Water, which came into being on 1 October 2005, replaced WaterVoice, which had previously fulfilled a similar role.
-CC Water consists of a head office and four regional offices across England and one regional office in Wales.
+The Water Act introduced the CCW as a new independent consumer council for water, whose role is to provide information of use to consumers and to promote the interests of all water consumers.
+The CCW, which came into being on 1 October 2005, replaced WaterVoice, which had previously fulfilled a similar role.
+The CCW consists of a head office and four regional offices across England and one regional office in Wales.
 Each region has a committee headed by a Chair who is assisted by a manager and administrative staff.
 Each committee meets four times a year and each has approximately 10 members.
-The Council comprises the national Chair (currently Dame Yve Buckland), five members who chair CC Water Committees, four non-executive members and the Chief Executive (currently Tony Smith).
+The Council comprises the national Chair (currently Dame Yve Buckland), four members who chair CCW Committees, four non-executive members and the Chief Executive (currently Tony Smith).
+The future role of the CCW is being considered as part of the Gray Review (which reported to ministers in March 2011).